mcc-robotics/Dynamic_Motor_Driver/README.md

   void setup() {
-    // Nothing else to set up, the library takes care of it for us
+    // The only thing left to do is call init() so the library can initialize the pins driver.init();

-    // What we will do is just call our main code here so that it only happens once
+    // Now, what we will do is just call our main code here so that it only happens once

     // Let's move the left motor forward a bit (our motor speed is valued from -100 to +100) driver.setMotorAPower(50);  // Set the motor speed to 50% in a forward direction